 The top tip for visiting Walt Disney World theme parks with children is to reserve your Fast Passes.
 This system allows ticket-holders to skip to the front of the line on three attractions per park per day.
 Schedule your Fast Passes in advance and come back to the attraction at the designated time and you’ll be whisked off past the Stand-by line.

 Pair Fast Passes with Rider Switch when traveling with babies and young children if your party wants to ride an attraction that isn’t baby-friendly.
-For attractions with height-requirements, simply let the Cast Member know you want to take advantage of Rider Switch.
+For attractions with height requirements, simply let the Cast Member know you want to take advantage of Rider Switch.
 One party member will stay behind with the youngest while one parent/adult and three riders can get on the ride.
-Once their turn is done, simply switch places and the parent/adult that stayed back will get to go and usually the younger children will be allowed to ride twice.
+Once their turn is done, simply switch places and the parent/adult that stayed back will get to ride the attraction.

 Now they do this electronically, but at one time you received a paper ticket like this.

 Knowing what to bring into the parks when traveling with babies or kids can be a challenge.
 Some of the basics include stroller clip-on fans, snacks, and sunscreen.

 If you’re using a Boba baby carrier or another type of baby-wearing wrap, consider taking advantage of the souvenir pick up options, especially if you’re not using a stroller.
 When purchasing items throughout the parks, let the Cast Member know that you want to pick the item up on your way out of the park at Guest Relations.

 If you’re staying on Walt Disney World property, the item can magically be sent to your resort.
 Along the same lines, resorts will also provide a Pack and Play and sheets if you request it in advance.

 Best Attractions at Disney’s Magic Kingdom for Kids